ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 High values for that threshold may lead to replication delays.

-Heavy compression is in use, calculation expensive aggregate functions or default expressions or just very high number of tiny merges when using the settings.
-It can be useful when merges are CPU bounded not IO bounded.
+It can be useful when merges are CPU bounded not IO bounded (performing heavy data compression, calculating aggregate functions or default expressions that require a large amount of calculations, or just very high number of tiny merges).

 [Original article](https://clickhouse.tech/docs/en/operations/settings/settings/) <!-- hide -->